Nursing and Health Sciences Division

 - General LC State admission requirements.

-- Transfer students must submit course descriptions of prerequisite courses with application to determine equivalency.
+- Transfer students may be asked to submit course descriptions of prerequisite courses with their application to determine equivalency.

 - Applicable policies and information are located in the NHS Student Handbook on the NHS web page.